KhronosGroup/OpenXR-Tutorials/tutorial/5-extensions.rst

 	:end-before: XR_DOCS_TAG_END_ExtensionFunctions
 	:dedent: 8

-These calls require an ``XrInstance``, so we must initialize these after ``XrCreateInstance()`` has successfully returned.
+These calls require an :openxr_ref:`XrInstance`, so we must initialize these after :openxr_ref:`xrCreateInstance` has successfully returned.
 If hand tracking is not supported (or not enabled), we'll get a warning, and these functions will be ``nullptr``.
 You can run your application now to check this.

 At the end of your ``OpenXRTutorial`` application class, declare the following: